vegaprotocol/specs/protocol/0009-MRKP-mark_price.md

 - when choosing price type `weight` and set weight on `oracle source price` only, set up oracle prices at different time, and check if the oracle mark price updated according to  is correctly calculated according to `network.markPriceUpdateMaximumFrequency` (<a name="0009-MRKP-131" href="#0009-MRKP-131">0009-MRKP-131</a>)

 - when choosing price type `weight` and set weight on `oracle source price` only, set up 3 oracle prices at different time with 1 of them becomes stale, and check if the oracle mark price updated according to  is correctly calculated by using the right price (<a name="0009-MRKP-132" href="#0009-MRKP-132">0009-MRKP-132</a>)

+- It is possible to obtain a time series for the market mark price from the data node from the time of the market proposal enactment onwards (subject to data node retention policies).(<a name="0009-MRKP-133" href="#0009-MRKP-133">0009-MRKP-133</a>)

 ### Flexible mark price methodology, combinations